johnpitchko/sentence-tagging/README.md

 # Sentence Tagging

+My coding test from the Propelor job interview.

 ## Setup

 Straight-forward Rails setup.
 Note the `db/seeds.rb` file has some test data, so recommend seeding the database.